Statistics of polymer extensions in turbulent channel flow

-Our simulations show coil-stretch transition for $\Wi \simeq 1$.
-For $\Wi > 1$ it is not possible to obtain a stationary PDF for linear polymers.
+For $\Wi > 1$ it is not possible to obtain a stationary PDF for the Oldroyd-B model.
 In this regime we use the nonlinear FENE (Finitely Extendable Nonlinear Elastic) model.
-As we use a Lagrangian model for the polymer we are able to use relatively high $\Wi$.
+For this model analytical work~\cite{che00} has found that

-In addition we also find that the PDF of polymer extensions depends on the wall-normal coordinate, v.i.z, the polymer are more stretched near the wall than at the centre of the flow.
+Our numerical simulations confirm this result.
+In addition we also find that the PDF of polymer extensions depends on the wall-normal coordinate, v.i.z, the polymer are more stretched near the wall than at the center of the flow.
 We further study the orientation of the polymers with respect to the channel geometry and the local velocity gradient tensor.
-Our results show that the orientation of the polymers is predominantly determined by the inhomogeneity of the flow, i.e., the wall-normal coordinate as opposed to the local strain tensor.
-However, for polymers near the centre of the channel we find that the orientation is also influenced by the principal directions of the rate-of-strain tensor, as has been seen in DNS of polymers in homogeneous isotropic flows~\cite{jin+col07,wat+got10}.
+Our results show that the orientation of the polymers is predominantly determined by the inhomogeneity of the flow, i.e., by the wall-normal coordinate as opposed to the local strain tensor.
+However, for polymers near the center of the channel we find that the orientation is also influenced by the principal directions of the rate-of-strain tensor, as has been seen in DNS of polymers in homogeneous isotropic flows~\cite{jin+col07,wat+got10}.

 The rest of the paper is organised as follows.
-In the next section, Section~\ref{sec:model} we describe the equations we solve and the details of the numerical algorithm we use.
-Our results follow next in Section~\ref{sec:results} which is divided into three parts.
-In Section~\ref{subsec:FTLE} we present our results on the PDF of finite-time-Lyapunov-exponents (FTLEs).
+In Section~\ref{sec:model} we describe the equations we solve and the details of the numerical algorithm we use.
+Our results follow in Section~\ref{sec:results} which is divided into three parts.
+The PDF of the finite-time-Lyapunov-exponents (FTLEs) are reported in Section~\ref{subsec:FTLE}.
 The results described in this section are therefore independent of the polymer equation.
 The statistics of polymer extensions for the two models considered are presented in Section~\ref{subsec:PDF} and~\ref{sub:FENE}.
 The polymer orientation is characterized by calculating the correlations between the polymer end-to-end vector and fluid vorticity and the rate of strain tensor (Section~\ref{subsec:angle}).
-We show that the polymers are oriented along the direction of the mean flow near the wall whereas near the center of the channel polymer orientation statistics is similar to that of homogeneous, isotropic turbulence~\cite{wat+got10}.
-Finally we present our conclusions in Section~\ref{sec:conclusion}
+The main conclusions of the study are summarized in Section~\ref{sec:conclusion}.